blbruegg/MQ2SQLite/README.md

 It should go without saying that advanced usage can be dangerous and I leave it in your hands not to screw it up.
 But, in case it doesn't go without saying: Advanced usage can be dangerous and I leave it in your hands not to screw it up.

+You now have the full power of SQLite at your disposal.
+Use it wisely.
+Or don't.
+I'm not your dad.